 Nova Scotia is one of the greatest coastal destinations in the world.
 People from all over travel to see the beauty of the province's rocky coast and the quaint and charming coastal towns and villages.
 Nova Scotia is a landscape photographer's dream destination.

-But, also located in Canada is an island where thousands of colorful and adorable puffins congregate for 3 months of the year to breed and raise their chicks.
-Puffins exist on many coastal islands, but there is only ONE island that the photographer can actually land on and photograph these beauties up close and personal.....and we will be visiting that island!
+But, also located on the US/Canada border is an island where thousands of colorful and adorable puffins congregate for 3 months of the year to breed and raise their chicks.
+Puffins breed on many coastal islands, but there is only ONE that the photographer can actually land on and photograph these beauties up close and personal.....and we will be visiting that island - weather and seas permitting.

 This workshop takes you through some of the natural coast's most ruggedly beautiful landscapes.
 Photos you will return home with will depict lighthouses perched on top of gorgeous rugged coast lines, colorful boats tied to their docks, foggy mornings on the bays and hopefully more puffin pictures than you know what to do with.

-**Cancellation Policy - Understand that on our longer trips where most people have to make extensive travel plans in order to join us, our cancellation policy is slightly more strict.
-On this workshop, the last day for you to cancel for a refund is December 1, 2023.
+**Cancellation Policy - Please understand that on our longer trips where most people have to make extensive travel plans in order to join us, our cancellation policy is slightly more strict.
+On this workshop, the last day for you to cancel for a refund is January 10, 2024.
 If you cancel before this date you will receive your payment back.
 After this date, there will be no refunds unless we can fill your position with someone from the wait list.

 For this reason, we highly recommend travel insurance with a trip interruption feature included.